Luiz Pacheco: Life

 In 1946 he got a job at the state-run Inspecção Geral de Espectáculos as a fiscal for theatre plays, music shows and movies.
 Some people say he was a censor, but nothing could be farther away from the truth.
 In fact, he saw this as an opportunity to watch plays and films for free.
 There was never a single play or movie prohibited or altered due to his action.
 This was perhaps a way to antagonize the dictatorship he always condemned with all his strengths.
 But then he decided that he couldn't take it and left.
 Since that time he never had a proper job again.
 He wrote articles for newspapers and magazines, including O Globo, Bloco, Afinidades, O Volante, Diário Ilustrado, Diário Popular and Seara Nova, he made translations, and was an excellent proof reader.
 A libertine, always living through hardships, he depended on his friends' good will; he used to classify them according to the amount of money he could borrow from them each time.
 He sold books and pamphlets edited by Contraponto for survival.
 When there was money to spend he was extremely generous toward his friends and people in need.

 During the years of financial instability, he lived in many houses, rented rooms, pensions, all over the country, and many important documents have been lost in these constant moves.
 Charismatic places for Pacheco, where he wrote many of his works were Caldas da Rainha and Setúbal, but, as he once said, being away from Lisbon blurred his view and critical sense.
 He never had an affiliation to any political party, although in his late years he publicly asked the Portuguese Communist Party to accept him, because he wanted to be warm when he died, and what better than the Party's flag!
-This irreverent posture, always laughing at stupidity, made his life a living hell.
-But he couldn't live it any other way.
 A dedicated literary and cultural critic, he became famous (and feared) for his sarcastic and irreverent critical writings.
 He denounced intellectual dishonesty and the censorship imposed by Salazar's Estado Novo regime.